nghorbani/cuvis.ai.examples/EfficientAD/README.md

 ## Model

-We chose to go with the [EfficientAD](https://arxiv.org/pdf/2303.14535v3) model since it is an exciting, state-of-the-art model in anomaly detection.
+We chose to go with the [EfficientAD](https://arxiv.org/pdf/2303.14535v3) model since it is a very fast and highly capable state-of-the-art model in anomaly detection.

 As a base to build our implementation on, we used the EfficientAD code of [Anomlaib](https://github.com/openvinotoolkit/anomalib).
 In order to make it work with more than three channels, the input layers of the model, as well as the given teacher checkpoint, were adapted.
-The input layer of the model was simply expanded to accept 6-channel images.
+The input layer of the model was expanded to accept 6-channel images.
 The teacher weights and biases were duplicated and then divided by two to get a 6-channel representation of the teacher.
 We halved the weights and biases of the teacher in order not to get the same activation strength out of six channels as we would get out of three channels.